-If you view the new Events Page on your site, you should see a list of three example events, which you can delete.
 If you don’t see an Events page, verify that there is one in your Pages menu, that the right page is selected in your settings page.

 If you do not want pages, you can also allow WordPress to create default archive pages for both Events and Locations, much like posts.
 You will have the option to enable archives if you select [No Events Page] or [No Locations Page], as well as ordering options.

 You will notice that for single pages and lists you have an option to override with formats.
 This means that your settings within the Formats/Templates tab will override the default content output by a custom post type – see Displaying Events further down for more information.
 By default Events Manager will override with formats to provide more information about events.

 Since locations and events are custom post types, you can modify the templates used for each type.
 WordPress assigns custom post types the post template, when often a normal page template would suit it better.
 If you would like Events Manager to override your default template and treat events like a normal WordPress page, select ‘Page’ in these cases.
 Should you wish, you could also create a single-event.php or single-location.php file in your theme and override this feature completely with PHP.